RLN25/Billing-System/README.md

 Here are two sample screenshots of the output, one with a discount applied and one without.
 These illustrate how your billing system looks and functions.

-## Getting Started

-To get started with the "RLN Groceries" project, follow these steps:

-1. Clone the project to your local machine.
-2. Review the existing codebase to understand its structure.
-3. Feel free to make contributions, improvements, or suggestions to help us build a better billing system.
-4. Collaborate with the project's maintainers to shape its future development.

-## Contributions

-Contributions to this project are highly encouraged.
-If you have suggestions, improvements, or bug fixes in mind, please consider submitting a pull request.
-Together, we can create an outstanding billing system that benefits businesses and customers alike.

-We appreciate your interest in the "Building Better Bills" project and look forward to collaborating with you to create an outstanding billing system.

 Happy coding!